mpedone/rock-paper-scissors/README.md

 ### UI Branch

-We've created a branch of the original project with the intent of created a UI for the game.
+I've created a branch of the original project with the intent of created a UI for the game.
 I may try to fix some of my logic before continuing on, because I don't feel like my current code is clean enough.

 I fixed the issues above, and now I think I will merge them back into the main branch before continuing.
 I know this isn't what the workflow was supposed to be, but this is a normal workflow, right?
 So, it's good practice.

+#### Game Buttons

+I've created buttons to play the game.
+Click on one of the options, and the playRound() function is called.
+I need to edit the code now to actually play the game; in my console version, playRound() returns just the winner: user, computer, or tie, and then other functions handle reporting the results and updating the score.
+I won't need getHumanChoice() at all anymore, whcih also means that I probably didn't need to fix that function before starting on this, but, again, it was good practice.

+Going forward from here, I will need to tweak the gameplay functions. playRound() should take the user input (as a parameter), call getComputerChoice(), call a new function to determine the winner, create a new div to display the winner, format the text, and update the scores - it will return the winner. playGame() will be called with the parameter 5 so that playRound() will be called 5 times, and will keep track of the scores.
+After the loop, it will output the winner.